Referendums in Ukraine: Referendums on NATO and Common Economic Space

 In February 2014, President Yanukovych fled Ukraine amid the Euromaidan uprising.
 As a result of this revolution, the interim Yatsenyuk Government came to power in Ukraine.
 The Yatsenyuk Government initially stated it did not have the intention of making Ukraine a member of NATO.
+However, the start of the Russo-Ukrainian War caused many Ukrainians to change their views of NATO: polls from the middle of 2014 until 2016 showed that the majority of Ukrainians supported NATO membership.
 Following parliamentary elections in October 2014, the new government made joining NATO a priority.
 On 29 December 2014 Ukrainian President Petro Poroshenko (elected president on 25 May 2014) vowed to hold a referendum on joining NATO.

 NATO officials vowed support for Ukraine and worked to downplay tensions between the bloc and Russia, which refused to recognize the impeachment of Yanukovych or the Yatsenyuk Government.
 In late February 2014, Anders Fogh Rasmussen, Secretary General of NATO, reaffirmed that NATO membership is still an option for Ukraine.

 Western Ukraine has always been significantly more pro-NATO than the rest of the country; Eastern Ukraine is far more anti-NATO and pro-Russia than the rest of Ukraine.
-Following the Russian military intervention of 2014, annexation of Crimea and the start of the Donbass War, many Ukrainians changed their views of NATO: polls from the middle of 2014 until 2016 showed that the majority of Ukrainians supported NATO membership.